imagej/imagej.github.io/_pages/plugins/retina-analysis-toolkit.md

 Processing Settings
 -------------------

-{% include thumbnail src='/media/RETINA Cell Counter Dialog.png' title='\'\'\'Settings Dialog\'\'\': Input the spatial scale obtained from the image metadata or microscope.'%} After importing a TIFF image and executing the counter, the following settings should be selected:
+{% include thumbnail src='/media/RETINA Cell Counter Dialog.png' title='**Settings Dialog**: Input the spatial scale obtained from the image metadata or microscope.'%} After importing a TIFF image and executing the counter, the following settings should be selected:

 1.  <b>Microscope Magnification</b>: Displays the working 20x objective magnification.
 2.  <b>Image Native Resolution</b>: Displays the imported image resolution.